kevinveenbirkenbach/cymais/roles/systemd-notifier-email/README.md

-# systemd_notifier_email Ansible Role
+# systemd-notifier-email Ansible Role

 Author: Kevin Veen-Birkenbach (kevin@veen.world)

 ## Description

 This Ansible role installs the necessary components for sending email notifications through systemd when any service fails.
-It configures the `systemd_notifier_email` service and handles the setup of email parameters and templates.
+It configures the `systemd-notifier-email` service and handles the setup of email parameters and templates.

 Features include:

 - Installation and configuration of an email sending service.
 - Customizable email templates for service failure notifications.

-This role is part of the `systemd_notifier` suite, which provides a comprehensive solution for service failure notifications in a systemd environment.
+This role is part of the `systemd-notifier` suite, which provides a comprehensive solution for service failure notifications in a systemd environment.

 This role was created as part of a conversation with OpenAI's ChatGPT and can be found [here](https://chat.openai.com/share/96e4ca12-0888-41c0-9cfc-29c0180f0dba).